betaflight/blackbox-log-viewer/Readme.md

 one).

 You can scroll through the log by clicking or dragging on the seek bar that appears underneath the main graph.
 The current time is represented by the vertical red bar in the center of the graph.
+You can also click and drag left and right on the graph area to scrub backwards and forwards.

 ## Syncing your log to your flight video

 The blackbox plays a short beep on the buzzer when arming, and this corresponds with the start of the logged data.
 You can sync your log against your flight video by pressing the "start log here" button when you hear the beep in the video.
-You can tune the alignment of the log manually by editing the value in the "log sync" box.
+You can tune the alignment of the log manually by pressing the nudge left and nudge right buttons in the log sync section, or by editing the value in the "log sync" box.
 Positive values move the log toward the end of the video, negative values move it towards the beginning.

 ## Notes